cerfacs-globc/icclim/doc/source/references/icclim_index_api.rst

    in_files = {"tasmax": "tasmax.nc", "thresholds": "tasmax-90p.zarr"}

-The ``thresholds`` input should contain percentile thresholds that will be used will be used in place of computing them.
-It allow to reuse percentiles computed and stored elsewhere easily.
-For the record, you can generate percentiles with ``save_percentile`` parameter of icclim.index.
+The ``thresholds`` input should contain percentile thresholds that will be used in place of computing them.
+It allows to reuse pre-computed percentiles stored in a file.
+But the percentiles will not be bootstrapped.

 .. note::

-   Be aware that percentiles will **not** be bootstrapped.
-Thus, the result could be biased if the period on which percentiles were computed partially overlap the index studied period.
-See Computingpercentilethresholds for more information on this topic.
+  Percentiles can be saved with ``save_percentile`` parameter of icclim.index.

 .. _slice_mode: